smlum/scription/README.md

 ## Support

-If you need some help to setup scription, want to ask a question or simply get involved in the community, feel free to [give me a shout](https://samlumley.page).
+If you need some help to setup scription or want to ask a question, feel free to reach out or create an issue :)

 ## License

 scription was created by [Sam Lumley](https://samlumley.page) and is licensed under the open source [AGPLv3 license](https://github.com/smlum/scription/blob/master/LICENSE).
-If you're interested in using it in a proprietary application feel free to [get in touch](https://samlumley.page)!
+If you're interested in using it in a proprietary application feel free to get in touch!